-Review: Cableguys FilterShaper 2
+Review: Cableguys FilterShaper 2 effect plugin

 I often use automation on effect plug-ins to create little interesting variations to sounds, or for doing some completely wild and unconventional effects.
 This involves recording parameter changes — usually a few times before I get it close enough to what I want, and then manually modifying the recorded automation.